 We plan to continually evaluate our business strategy and will modify our plans as necessary to achieve our objectives.
-As part of our shift in priorities, we entered into the A&R License Agreement in 2022 (See "Item 1.
-Business" in our 2022 Annual Report for additional information on the A&R License Agreement) to support the development of our KL4 surfactant platform and were able to eliminate the remaining costs associated with the KL4 surfactant platform.
+As part of our shift in priorities, we entered into a global licensing agreement in 2022 to support the development of our KL4 surfactant platform and were able to eliminate the remaining costs associated with the KL4 surfactant platform.
 If for any reason, our licensee does not proceed with development of the KL4 surfactant platform, such action could have a material adverse effect on our potential to realize licensing revenue.